MirzaLeka/JavaScript-Land/README.md

 The reason why I asking you to make your own files, instead of editing the existing ones is because I initially wrote this code to help myself learn in way I can understand it.
 I'm also adding coding challenges which can be found in folders directory.

+One last important thing to say is that lessons are not connected.
+There is no **start** script.
+If you see any scripts in *package.json* file, these are not connected to one project, but rather spread across multiple lessons and used where needed.

 With that out of the way, I wish you happy coding moments.
 Now let's look at the topics I intend to cover in this repository.